-This may seem small compared to NYC and Chicago, but it’s quite tall when you consider downtown San Diego is the only area in San Diego west of the five that is allowed to have buildings taller than just three levels (and thank goodness for that, if you ask me, who wants our gorgeous Pacific Ocean views to be blocked?).
-For those of you who love city life and engineering masterpieces, here is a list to the most prominent skyscrapers in San Diego.
+This may seem small compared to NYC and Chicago, but it’s quite tall when you consider downtown San Diego is the only area in San Diego west of the five that are allowed to have buildings taller than just three levels (and thank goodness for that, if you ask me, who wants our gorgeous Pacific Ocean views to be blocked?).
+For those of you who love city life and engineering masterpieces, here is a list of the most prominent skyscrapers in San Diego.

 One America Plaza

 This skyscraper is the tallest in San Diego and one of the tallest in all of California (a few in San Francisco and Los Angeles have us beat).
 It has an easy to spot obelisk shape thanks to its designers, and its point reaches 500 feet into the air (the tallest it can be built in San Diego).
 Any San Diegans who have ever taken the trolley downtown have stood at the base of One America Plaza.
 Inside the building, you’ll find commercial offices; how fun would it be to work there and say you work in the tallest building in San Diego?